 She is passionate about the community and serves as the communications officer for her local community association in Reading.
 It focuses on sustainability and improving the locality for the neighbourhood.
 At UPP, Ellie has been involved with the UPP Gives employee fundraising committee which supports a range of charities through the work of the organisation.

 In her spare time, Ellie enjoys cycling and yoga, and has an interest in vintage fashion and drum and bass music.
 She is also content spending days reading books and playing boardgames.

-Richard Brabner was appointed Head of UPP Foundation in July 2016.
+Richard Brabner was appointed Head of UPP Foundation in July 2016 and was promoted to Director in 2018.
 Working with the trustees, he sets its strategy and leads on all aspects of the UPP Foundation’s activities.
-Mr Brabner joined UPP in 2015 as Business Development Manager and his responsibilities included setting up the UPP Foundation.
+Richard joined UPP in 2015 as Business Development Manager and his responsibilities included setting up the UPP Foundation.

 Prior to joining UPP, he was Head of Policy at the University of Hertfordshire, advising the Vice-Chancellor and senior management team and leading the University’s public affairs function.
 Before this, he worked as a researcher for two MPs in Parliament.
 He graduated from the University of Essex in 2007 and holds an MRes in Public Policy and Management from Birkbeck, University of London.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|